 Writing: I actually don't like to write myself, but sometimes journaling is an extremely effective form of communication.
 Pick a topic of concern to you such as “why my knees hurt so much.”
 Write (or type), “Knees, I have noticed you have been hurting a lot lately.
 What are you trying to tell me?”
 Now focus your attention on your knees.
 Feel them from the inside.
 Put your hands on them.
 Act as if the pain is a message being sent to you over a really bad cell connection.
 Listen carefully and see if you can pick out the message coming through.
 Don’t make guesses or ask questions.
 Simply listen.
 When you feel inspired, start to write.
 Don’t edit or make it pretty.
 Just write what you are hearing (or seeing).
 It can be really shocking what comes through when you take the time to listen.

-Meditate: If you hate to write, I created this 10 minute guided meditation that is similar to the exercise above.
+Meditate: If you hate to write, I created a 10-minute guided visualization that is similar to the exercise above.
 Pick a topic of concern to use as your intention for the meditation, put on your favorite Zen tunes (there is no music on the recording), and settle back to reconnect with your body.
 I’ve done this type of meditation more times than I can count, and I’m still amazed at the messages my body sends me.

 Try one of these things this week.
 Even if you think it is crazy, go out on a limb and see what happens.
 Start to learn the unique language of your body and discover what it has to say about healing.
 If you get stuck, or want to go deep fast, check out the coaching sessions and energy session I do.
 I teach all kinds of tools to help you learn to listen to your body and release that old energy.
 Check out my website and contact me if you want to talk about what you are going through.